adrianolszewski/model-based-testing-hypotheses/Tests/caterogical_data/Pearson_chi2_Wald_z_test_proportions.md

 # Proving the equivalence between the 2-sample z-statistic for comparing proportions with pooled variances (Rao score test) and the Pearson’s χ2 (independence) test for a 2×2 contingency table.
 #### Adrian Olszewski, 27.03.2025

+---
+⚠️**Disclaimer:**
+1. What you will read below  demonstrates **the algebraic equivalence between selected classical hypothesis tests and their model-based analogues** under common large-sample assumptions.
+My goal was to show how the formulas transition from one framework to another.
+The derivations focus on analytic equivalence of test statistics and **do not provide a fully rigorous proof** of asymptotic distributions or verify all regularity conditions required in formal statistical theory.
+As such, this note should be viewed as a **proof of concept** and kind of a _"conceptual bridge"_ rather than a complete theoretical course.
+In particular: distributional assumptions are stated informally rather than derived formally, asymptotic arguments (e.g., convergence to χ² distributions) are not proven (it is not a textbook!), conditions required for likelihood-based theory are not verified.

+2. You might notice the code uses the name "Wald".
+It's intentional.
+In the GLM family, Wald, Rao (Score), and Likelihood Ratio tests only converge asymptotically.
+Strictly speaking, the pooled z-statistic derived here is a Rao Score test, **not a Wald test**.
+However, because the term "Wald test" is frequently (and incorrectly) used as an umbrella term for any z-ratio in software and textbooks, and I saw many times that people search for it in this way.
+So I’ve retained the name for consistency with common practice.
+The critical takeaway is the use of pooled standard errors, which aligns this calculation with Rao’s approach rather than the unpooled Wald approach.

+**So, if you prepare for an exam, use it with care.**

+---

+We will assume independent binomial sampling and no small-sample corrections.
 The z-statistic for difference in 2 proportions (Rao) with unpooled variances is of the following form:

 ``` math